hapatel0105/AI-powerd-content-generator/SUPABASE_SETUP.md

-# Supabase Setup Guide for AI Content Generator
+# Supabase Setup Guide for Simple AI Content Generator

 This guide will walk you through setting up Supabase for your AI-powered content generator project.